Camille Billops: Hatch-Billops Collection

 In 1968, the Hatch-Billops Collection began after Billops met James Hatch, a professor of theater at UCLA, through Billops's stepsister, Josie Mae Dotson, who was Hatch's student.
 Responding to the lack of publications on African American art and culture, Billops and Hatch began collecting thousands of books and other printed materials, more than 1,200 interviews, and scripts of nearly 1,000 plays.
 Once housed in a 120 ft loft in Lower Manhattan, the Collection is now largely located at the Camille Billops and James V. Hatch archives at the Stuart A. Rose Manuscript, Archives, and Rare Books Library at Emory University.

 In 1981, Billops and Hatch began publishing Artist and Influence: The Journal of Black American Cultural History, an annual journal featuring interviews with noted American "marginalized artists" across a wide range of genres.
 To date, more than 400 interviews have been recorded.
 Artist and Influence is also part of the collection at Emory.

 Collaborative work

 Billops collaborated with photographer James Van Der Zee and poet, scholar, and playwright Owen Dodson on The Harlem Book of the Dead, which was published in 1978 with an introduction by Toni Morrison.
 Billops acted a play, America Hurrah, which portrays the status of America at that time with her husband James Hatch.
 She also published a book, "The Art of Remembering", with Hatch.

 SoHo loft

 In the early 1980s, Billops and Hatch purchased a 4,000-square foot loft in SoHo, Manhattan and expanded it to include a studio, office and library open to students of City College of New York.
 She stated, "We invited everybody here: friends, students and white folks, gallerists and curators.
 We sold art right off our walls.
 I stopped begging a long time ago when I discovered I could sell art without having to kiss booty.”

-Artist statements

-(1992)

-"Things happen in this country because you’re dark.
-Not necessarily because your hair’s nappy, but because you’re dark.
-That’s the first thing they see."

-(1996)

-"I don't know if I am that conscious of it, but some people say that our films have a tendency toward dirty laundry.
-The films say it like it is, rather than how people want it to be.
-Maybe it is my character that tends to want to do that, because I think the visual arts [artist?] in me wants to say the same kind of thing.
-So I don't know if I consciously did it; I think it is just my own spirit."